s1dequest/turbo/course-notes/README.md

 * And occasionally we are also tech support for the less bash/terminal inclined members of our team.

 As you can see, this is quite the torch to bear!
 Luckily, you have this course to help guide you along your journey.

+## What can be done to accomplish them?

+* Design a Course Outline.
+Can use DevOps roadmap.
+Pick top two (ish) items from each area to cover.
+* For each piece/section, write a course with included code examples and diagrams.
+  * Figure out best way to record diagrams.
+Maybe get a drawing pad for PC and record screen?
+* Write a script for each section.
+Showing screen caps (with me recorded in corner, like a Twitch stream)
+  * For certain parts it can just be me in the video, or just a white board if I am drawing a diagram.